 That’s all guys!
 It’s that easy to parse PDF documents using PDF.co Power automate connector.
 It also works seamlessly with scanned PDFs and images too.

+So, you learned to extract data from PDF with Power Automate.
 Please try it out yourself for better exposure.
 Thank you!